Rock1965/programming_concepts_for_children/README.md

 # Programming concepts for children
 Feel free to contribute through the issue tracker or pull requests.
-Only free educational software is linked, I'm not a big fan of paid education.
+Only free educational software is linked.

+**[Concepts that should lay the foundation for real programming languages]**

 | Concept | commands and command sequences |
 | - | :- |